What Is The Strange Situation

 Researchers observe the mother-infant interactions in an adjoining room through a one-way mirror.

-The strange situation procedure is comprised of eight episodes in the following order (mothers are used in the following example).
+Mary Ainsworth’s attachment theory test comprises eight strange situation episodes in the following order (mothers were used in the original experiments).

 - Episode 1: Mother and baby are introduced to the room.